htruong/htruong.github.io/_posts/2018-04-16-bked-gui-as-tui.md

 category: vietnamese
 ---

 **Blurp**: _**Vietnamese Tech Wonders** is a series of blog posts about technological wonders made by Vietnamese people.
 This series will be written in English, and published on my blog as a special topic (by the red tag).
-The stories here tell tales technological advances and hacks by Vietnamese engineers that you might find interesting as a programmer.
+The stories here tell lesser-known technological advances and achievements by Vietnamese engineers, especially before Vietnam opened up to the world.
 If you have a story, please feel free to reach out to me, I am constantly looking for wonderful stories to tell._

 ---